tRiPPyTooN04/ELT-project/README.md

    - `scheduler`: Airflow's scheduler to orchestrate your tasks. all these containers run in one network called etl_network.

-2. **airflow**: This folder contains the Airflow project including the dags to orchestrate both etl_script and DBT to complete the ETL workflow
+2. **airflow**: This folder contains the Airflow DAG including the tasks to orchestrate both etl_script and DBT to complete the ETL workflow

 3.**custom-postgres**: Has all the models needed for correctedness of data and tranformations need to be done on the data .